 This luxury hotel also has great food.
 Named “Best Chef in New York City” by the James Beard Foundation, Chef Jonathan Waxman brings his seasonal cooking to the restaurant, Jams.
 Farm-to-table and handcrafted for you, you’ll experience California cuisine at its finest.

 Don’t miss the Farmstand in the lobby where you can forage the seasonal fresh fruits every day!

 This landmark New York Hotel, located in the heart of the City, has been home to creative minds and distinguished guests for nearly a century.

 This luxury hotel is a modern take on a traditional grand New York Hotel, with its custom-designed, handcrafted furnishings.

 There’s also a rotating collection of 20th-century artwork, including masterpieces from Andy Warhol and Jean-Michel Basquiat.

 Every room in this New York Hotel features unique luxury amenities — imported Italian linens, exquisite Artwork, and luxurious beauty products.

 The bold, haute bohemian spirit of the public spaces at the Gramercy Park Hotel is carried on into its 190 guest rooms and luxury suites.

-Each of the beautifully designed rooms are decorated in a vivid Renaissance color palette and filled with such exquisite furnishings.
+Each of the beautifully designed rooms is decorated in a vivid Renaissance color palette and filled with exquisite furnishings.

 This includes velvet drapery, a mahogany wood English drinking cabinet, and hand-stitched leather-topped desks.